Skip to content

 After spending decades behind computer screens, I craved the tactile experience of art-making – touching actual materials, spreading paint around, combining different textures.

-My work finds the extraordinary in everyday moments.
-I explore what calls me: turning street posters into collage, letting random scribbles evolve into unexpected creatures, and exploring personal themes in my daily sketchbook.
+My work celebrates the magic in everyday moments.
+I follow what calls me: turning found street posters into collage, letting random scribbles evolve into unexpected creatures, and chasing ideas in my sketchbook every day.